LogLM: From Task-based to Instruction-based Automated Log Analysis: Methodology

-The overview of LogLM is shown in Fig.~\ref{fig_method}.
+Fig.~\ref{fig_method} provides an overview of our methodology to build LogLM.
 We first define five closely interconnected log analysis capabilities for LogLM, which facilitate a profound comprehension of log data and a robust application of log analysis.
 To construct a high-quality instruction dataset, we identified publicly available data sources comprising real-world logs and user posts from technical communities.
 We designed an LLM-assisted workflow to transform log-label pairs and log-problem-resolution triplets from these data sources into the format of (\textsc{Instruction}, \textsc{Response}), covering all five analysis capabilities.
 The instruction pairs are then utilized to fine-tune LogLM from foundation LLMs.